-McKinley has toured and performed in venues across the country and her music has been heard on over 500 national and international radio stations, cable and internet music outlets including XM radio, Pandora and iheart Radio.
+McKinley has toured nationally and overseas and her music can be heard on over 500 national and international radio stations, cable and internet music outlets including iHeartRadio, Spotify, Pandora and XM Radio.

 “There’s a music style called jazzsoul (we made it up) and our anointed queen is Boston native Cassandre McKinley.
 The Boston Conservatory alum’s vocal influences include Anita O’Day, Ray Charles, Stevie Wonder, Nancy Wilson, and Marvin Gaye; McKinley pays tribute to the latter in her debut album “Til Tomorrow — Remembering Marvin Gaye.”
 The singer’s version of “I Wish It Would Rain” is moving enough to bring precipitation to the desert.”